When I first time saw Paper Panda art on Facebook I

 I have always loved typography and I was browsing Etsy one day and found a typographical papercut.
 It was really simple but I was smitten.
 I couldn’t afford to buy it but was so taken that I wanted to try and make my own.
 So I did!
 I never intended to make a living from making papercuts, it was something I made for myself but quickly grew to love it.

 3. What was your inspiration for the first animal art?

 My first hand drawn papercut of a pair of birds was inspired by the lampshade in my living room.
-I sat there for ages twirling my pencil with an empty sketchbook in front of me then saw the potential in the birds prednisone with foliage all around.
+I sat there for ages twirling my pencil with an empty sketchbook in front of me then saw the potential in the birds with brand vs generic topamax foliage all around.

 4. Where did you learn your amazing skills?